 The general principles of treating patients with dental caries include several stages:

-1. Before the preparation of a carious cavity, it is necessary to eliminate as much as possible the cariogenic situation in the oral cavity, microbial plaque, factors that cause the process of demineralization and tooth decay
+1. Before preparing a carious cavity, it is necessary to eliminate as much as possible the cariogenic situation in the oral cavity, microbial plaque, factors causing the process of demineralization and tooth decay

-2. Teaching the patient oral hygiene, recommendations on the choice of hygiene items and means, professional hygiene, recommendations on diet correction.
+2. Teaching the patient about oral hygiene, recommendations on the choice of hygiene items and products, professional hygiene, recommendations on diet correction.

 3. Treatment of a tooth affected by caries is carried out.

-4. In case of caries of the white spot stage, remineralizing therapy is performed.
+4. For caries at the white spot stage, remineralizing therapy is carried out.

-5. In case of stopped caries fluoridation of the teeth is carried out.
+5. When caries has stopped, fluoridation of teeth is carried out.

-6. In the presence of a carious cavity, preparation of the carious cavity and preparation for filling are carried out.
+6. If there is a carious cavity, the carious cavity is prepared and prepared for filling.

-7. Restores the anatomical shape and function of the tooth with filling materials.
+7. Restoring the anatomical shape and function of the tooth with filling materials.

-8. Measures are being taken to prevent complications after treatment.
+8. Measures are taken to prevent complications after treatment.

-9. Recommendations are given to the patient about the timing of re-treatment and the prevention of dental diseases.
+9. Recommendations are given to the patient about the timing of re-application and the prevention of dental diseases.

-10. A record of treatment is made in the card separately for each tooth, form 43.
-During the treatment, materials and medicines are used that have permission for use in the territory of the Republic of Kazakhstan.
+10. The treatment is recorded in a card separately for each tooth, form 43-u.
+During treatment, materials and medications are used that are approved for use on the territory of the Republic of Kazakhstan

 Treatment of a patient with enamel caries in the stage of a white (chalky) spot (initial caries) (k02.0)

 Table - 12.
-Data on the treatment of caries in the stain stage
+Data on the treatment of caries at the spot stage

 Table - 13.
 Data on the treatment of superficial caries

-Treatment of a patient with dentin caries (k02.1) (moderate caries)
+Treatment of a patient with dentin caries (k02.1) (medium caries)

 Table - 14.
-Data on the treatment of secondary caries
+Data on the treatment of average caries

 Treatment of a patient with initial pulpitis (pulp hyperemia) (k04.00) (deep caries)